After early-COVID layoffs, Hipcamp is buying competition, hiring – TechCrunch

 When shelter-in-place was first announced in the United States, most companies in the travel space saw bookings drop.
 Some shuttered.
-Hipcamp, a San Francisco-based startup that provides private land for people who want to go glamping or camping, found itself in a similar spot. (even though its entire sell is about getting you away from crowds).
+Hipcamp, a San Francisco-based startup that provides private land for people who want to go glamping or camping, found itself in a similar spot (even though its entire sell is about getting you away from crowds).

 “Bookings took a precipitous drop as people sheltered-in-place, and we actually encouraged people to cancel,” founder Alyssa Ravasio said in an interview.
-The startup conducted a round of layoffs back in April, citing ‘economic uncertainties.’
+The startup conducted a round of layoffs back in April, citing “economic uncertainties.”
 One employee tells TechCrunch that 60% of the company was laid off in two weeks.
-Hipcamp did not comment directly on the number of layoffs.
+Hipcamp did not comment directly on the number of layoffs, other than to say the percentage of laid off employees is significantly lower than the 60% report.

 Months later, Hipcamp is in a far better spot.
 When stay-at-home orders lifted, bookings spiked with people eager to get outside, which the CDC says is a safer activity than being inside a place with less ventilation.
 Ravasio says that Hipcamp has even brought back some employees it originally laid off.
 The startup is currently hiring.